 Pros and Cons of Moving to Switzerland

-Switzerland is famous for its soaring mountains, crystal clear lakes, punctual trains, and not forgetting the country's legendary chocolate.
-Each year expats are lured to Switzerland by exciting employment packages and the country's high standard of living.
-However, as with any country, expat life in Switzerland has its advantages and disadvantages.
+Switzerland is famous for soaring mountains, clear lakes, punctual trains – and legendary chocolate.
+It lures expats with exciting employment packages and a high standard of living.
+But there are pros and cons to expat life in Switzerland.

 Accommodation in Switzerland

-While the general standard of housing in Switzerland is good, finding a home can be a very complex and emotionally exhausting process.
+While the general standard of housing in Switzerland is good, finding a home can be a challenging process.

 Lifestyle in Switzerland

-The expat lifestyle in Switzerland is great for families.
-Life may be a little quiet for 20-somethings or those without kids.
+The expat lifestyle in Switzerland is great for families, but it may be a little quiet for single expats without kids.